Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/02-LAB_SC_100_Lab2_Ex1_Entra_ID_policies.md

    - **Authentication Strength**: Establishes customized authentication policies to enforce stronger and more secure access controls for sensitive resources.

 ## Part 1: Design a solution

-In this task you will design a concept to address the risks Contoso Ltd. is facing.

 ### Design approach